user202729/plover-run-py/README.md

 for more details.

 * Sleep between key presses: `{#a}{plover:py:import time; time.sleep(1)}{#b}`

+   See also [plover-delay](https://github.com/user202729/plover-delay) for a dedicated plugin.

 * Toggle a plugin and show a warning notification on the status:
 (broken into multiple lines for readability)
-See also [user202729/plover-delay: Plover command plugin to sleep for some time.](https://github.com/user202729/plover-delay) for a dedicated plugin.

    ```
    {plover:py: